EuroPython/website/data/pages-content/tickets.md

 ### Remote Tickets
 <ul>
-  <li className="new">Remote Regular - Conference Only Business (Available until 26 June) - €137 excl 23% VAT†</li>
+  <li className="new">Remote Regular - Conference Only Business (Available until 26 June) - €137 <i>excl 23% VAT †</i></li>
-  <li className="new">Remote Late Bird - Conference Only Business (Available on 27 June) - €208 excl 23% VAT†</li>
+  <li className="new">Remote Late Bird - Conference Only Business (Available on 27 June) - €208 <i>excl 23% VAT † </i></li>
-  <li className="new">Remote Regular - Conference Only Personal (Available until 26 June) - €42 incl VAT</li>
+  <li className="new">Remote Regular - Conference Only Personal (Available until 26 June) - €42 <i>incl VAT †</i></li>
-  <li className="new">Remote Late Bird - Conference Only Personal (Available on 27 June) - €64 incl VAT</li>
+  <li className="new">Remote Late Bird - Conference Only Personal (Available on 27 June) - €64 <i>incl VAT †</i></li>
 </ul>

+†VAT for Remote Tickets:
+- Business tickets:
+  - 23% Irish VAT applies for businesses in Ireland;
+  - VAT will be reverse charged for businesses in the EU (excluding Ireland) providing a valid VAT ID upon checkout;
+  - VAT will not be charged for businesses outside the EU.
+- Personal Tickets: 23% Irish VAT applies.
+Reverse charge is not available for personal tickets as they are not intended to be bought by businesses.

+<h5 className = "new"> Financial Aid for Remote Tickets </h5>

-If you cannot make it to Dublin and struggle to afford the remote tickets, there will be Financial Aid for Remote Tickets available sometime in June!
-You are welcome to apply if you need the help.
+If you cannot make it to Dublin and struggle to afford the remote tickets, you are welcome to apply for [Financial Aid for Remote Tickets](https://forms.gle/k4Mh8T83PxADk9gq9).
 We want to interact with **YOU** at EuroPython 2022!

-†VAT on Business tickets will be reverse charged for businesses in the EU (excluding Ireland) providing a VAT ID, and not charged for businesses outside the EU.
-Reverse charge is not available for personal tickets as they are not intended to be bought by businesses.
-EU VAT rules state that individuals (wheter inside or outside the EU) should pay VAT in the place where the event takes place, even for online participation.
+Check out the [Financial Aid](/finaid) page for details.

 ### Livestream-only Tickets
 We provide open and free access to the livestreams of our conference talks (13-15 July).